ZZ-Cat/CRSFforArduino/README.md

 ## Installation - From the Releases Section

-Currently, the only releases that are available right now are all pre-releases & are Major version 0.x.x.
+Currently, the only releases that are available right now are all pre-releases and are Major version 0.x.x.
 This means that each pre-release is a snapshot of the current developmental state of CRSF for Arduino.
-While every effort has gone into ensuring stability at the time that these releases are made, there may still be the odd gremlin or two that have stowed away somewhere & made it through my quality control.
+While every effort has gone into ensuring stability at the time that these releases are made, there may still be the odd gremlin or two that have stowed away somewhere and made it through my quality control.

-With that being said, installation from the Releases tab is nearly identical to the installation steps above, save for how you acquire CRSF for Arduino, & that's by simply clicking on the `Source Code (zip)` link at the bottom of the release summary itself.
+With that being said, installation from the Releases tab is nearly identical to the installation steps above, save for how you acquire CRSF for Arduino, and that's by simply clicking on the `Source Code (zip)` link at the bottom of the release summary itself.

 ## How to use CRSF for Arduino

 ### The API

 1. Add my library to your sketch with `#include "CRSFforArduino.h"`
 2. Underneath that, you need to declare `CRSFforArduino crsf = CRSFforArduino()`.
 For now, you can leave the parentheses empty.
 There is ongoing work to allow you to specify what pins your receiver is connected to.
-For now, it defaults to pins 0 & 1 for Tx & Rx respectively.
+For now, it defaults to pins 0 and 1 for Tx and Rx respectively.
 3. In your `setup()`, do `crsf.begin()` to start communicating with your connected ExpressLRS receiver.
-In case something goes wrong, `crsf.begin()` returns a boolean value of `true` if initialisation is successful, & `false` if it is not.
+In case something goes wrong, `crsf.begin()` returns a boolean value of `true` if initialisation is successful, and `false` if it is not.
 4. In your `loop()`, you need to call `crsf.update()`.
-This handles all of the data processing (including receiving RC channels & sending telemetry) & should be called as often as possible.
+This handles all of the data processing (including receiving RC channels and sending telemetry) and should be called as often as possible.
 You no longer need to read back the return value of `crsf.update()`, as it no longer returns anything.
 Everything is handled internally now.
 5. To read your RC channel values, use `crsf.readRcChannel(n)`.
 Here, `n` refers to your channel number from 1 to 16.

 If you want to read the raw RC value instead of microseconds from your RC channel, `readRcChannel()` can take an optional second argument of `true` to return the raw RC value instead of microseconds.
 For example, `crsf.readRcChannel(1, true)` will return the raw RC value from channel 1.